 Jim Power is a graduate of University College, Dublin with a BA in Economics & Politics, and a Master of Economic Science Degree.
 During a career within the financial services industry, he has worked as Treasury Economist at AIB Group and Chief Economist at Bank of Ireland Group Treasury and Friends First Group.

 In October 2000 he testified before a UK House of Lords Committee on Economic & Monetary Affairs on Ireland’s experience in EMU.
 He argued with prescience that the Irish political elite would not be capable of managing a small open economy in a monetary union and suggested that Britain would be ill-advised to join the Single Currency.

-He has taught Financial Management to under-graduates in Dublin City University; Economics on the Local Government MBA at Dublin City University and Business Economics on the Executive MBA and the Full Time MBA at the Michael Smurfit Graduate School of Business, University College Dublin.
-In September 2014, he will teach Business Economics on the Full Time MSc Management at the Michael Smurfit Graduate School of Business, University College Dublin.
+He has taught Financial Management to under-graduates in Dublin City University; Economics on the Local Government MBA at Dublin City University.
+He currently teaches Business Economics on the Full Time MSc Management and the Full Time MBA programme at the Michael Smurfit Graduate School of Business, University College Dublin.

-He writes regular columns in both The Examiner and The Sunday Business Post online edition and contributes to numerous other newspapers and magazines on an occasional basis.
+He writes regular columns in The Irish Examiner and contributes to numerous other newspapers and magazines on an occasional basis.
 He is also a frequent contributor to radio and TV on a variety of different shows.

-He is editor of Friends First regular ‘Economic Outlook’, which has become established as one of Ireland’s leading commentaries on the Irish economy and he also edits the SIMI quarterly motor industry update.
+He is editor of Friends First’s regular ‘Economic Outlook’, which has become established as one of Ireland’s leading commentaries on the Irish economy and he also edits the SIMI quarterly motor industry update.

 His first book ‘Picking up the Pieces’ was published by Blackhall Publishing in November 2009.